Dpdl (Dynamic Packet Definition Language)

 Features

-The provides API functions to load and access java objects and methods of the underlying JRE platform and of any other external java libraries.
+Dpdl provides API functions to load and access java objects and methods of the underlying java JVM JRE platform and of any other external java libraries.
 This allows to use a broad set of API’s within Dpdl.

 Dpdl Example using external Java libraries